 This is about you, and feeling good about your future is the goal; be aware that your kids may have a few emotional reactions at first.
 They may have trouble seeing you as vulnerable in any way, or perhaps they need to get used to the idea that you may be leaving the home where they grew up.
 That’s okay, and these feelings are normal.
 Prepare yourself for the fact that “the talk” may be one of many.
 But it begins with you.

 You are, at this point, in the exploratory stage.
 Through conversations, you can help identify and express your own feelings, while acknowledging the feelings of others.
 It is also the time when, through discussions, you will see the value in making a life change.
 It’s when you will land on what you are trying to achieve and what you want out of this next stage.

 The exploratory stage takes time.
 Enjoy the process and don’t rush through it.
-But keep in mind, as you begin to embrace the change, that your kids and friends also need time to process.
-“Let everyone express their emotions,” says Dr. D’Aprix.
+But keep in mind, as you begin to embrace the change, that your kids also need time to process, and to express their own emotions.